 With attractive compensation and benefits, a culture that helps staff thrive and diverse opportunities for personal and professional development, the aim is to help you maintain a fulfilling life both at and outside the office.

-UNICEF’s compensation and benefits programs are designed to be competitive within local labor markets and to meet the needs of employees wherever they live.
+UNICEF’s compensation and benefits programs are competitive within local labor markets and to meet the needs of employees wherever they live.

 Study Courses for UNICEF Job